Clearfacts/cf_developer_docs/source/includes/21_authentication_personal_access_token.html.md

 <aside class="warning">
 Tokens are like passwords, make sure to treat them in the same way and keep them safe.
-If you lose your token, or believe it might have been compromised, revoke it in the ClearFacts interface, and create a new one.
+If you lose your token, or believe it might have been compromised, revoke it in the Clearfacts interface, and create a new one.
 </aside>

 ### Testing your token